 Why: Sadly, girls in foster care are twice as likely to end up pregnant by the time they are 19 compared to their peers within the general population.
 By the time they are 22, less than 50% have completed high school.
-Additionally, less than 2% of teen moms have a college education by the time they are 30.
+Additionally, less than 2% of young moms have a college education by the time they are 30.

-THE RESULT for Children of Teen Moms:
+THE RESULT for Children of Young, Single Moms:

 - More health problems due to lack of prenatal and health care